hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 {{< figure src="/images/writing/kubernetes-django/on-separate-servers.svg" title="Running many instances of the app, talking to a single database." >}}

-This is actually a pretty good solution (and it's what we use today in practice at my [day job][edgefolio], using [Ansible][ansible] to setup the servers), but it comes with its own set of inconveniences:
+This is actually a pretty good solution (and it's the basic idea underlying what we use today in practice at my [day job][edgefolio], using [Ansible][ansible] to setup the servers), but it comes with its own set of inconveniences:

 1. Its annoying to provision, setup and keep up-to-date one server for each component.
+This is not the level at which you want to think about the system.

-2. You generally have poor resource utilisation because you're usually setup for peak load, and even if you scale the number of servers dynamically, each component usually doesn't use up the entire server.
+2. You generally have poor resource utilisation because each component doesn't effectively use all that the server it's running on has to offer.
+This is primarily because you're often setup for peak load, not median load.

-3. There is poor resource isolation within a given server. i.e. If you happen to run your app and the database on the same machine, then there's nothing stopping one from clobbering the other.
+3. If you try to resolve (2) by running both your app and database on the same machine, then there's nothing stopping one from clobbering the other. i.e. There is poor resource isolation within a given server.

 - - -